The extent of formation of organic molecules in the comae of comets showing relatively high activity: Coma Model

 The UV radiation field does not remain constant throughout the coma and optical depth effects are present in the regions closer to the nucleus.
 This alters the rates of the photochemical reactions, and they need to be recalculated by accounting for the optical depth.
 If $\phi_{i,\infty}$ is the UV flux at wavelength $\lambda_i$ reaching the outer coma, then the UV flux at a cometocentric distance $r$ is given by

-where $\tau_i$ is the optical depth at wavelength $\lambda_i$, and can be calculated from the wavelength-dependent photochemical reaction cross sections $\sigma_i$ (available at \url{https://phidrates.space.swri.edu/#}) and model-calculated species number densities.
+where $\tau_i$ is the optical depth at wavelength $\lambda_i$, and can be calculated from the wavelength-dependent photochemical reaction cross sections $\sigma_i$ (taken from the PHIDRATES database available at \url{https://phidrates.space.swri.edu/}) and model-calculated species number densities.
 Once the wavelength-dependent and distance-dependent UV fluxes are known, the photolytic rate coefficient in the wavelength interval $\lambda_i$ and $\lambda_i+\Delta \lambda_i$, and at a distance $r$ can be written as

 This integration can be approximated as $k_i(r)=\sigma_i \Phi_i(r)$, where $\sigma_i$ is the wavelength-averaged cross section in the $i$-th bin that has a width of $\Delta \lambda_i$, and $\Phi_i(r)$ is the attenuated spectral photon flux integrated over the same wavelength bin.
 The total rate coeffiecient for any photolytic process can then be found out by summing over all the wavelength bins, such that